MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementScript.md

               - `[TeamDefinition <IMicrosoftGraphTeam>]`: team
             - `[TenantId <String>]`: The ID of the Microsoft Entra tenant.
             - `[Visibility <String>]`: teamVisibilityType
-            - `[WebUrl <String>]`: A hyperlink that will go to the team in the Microsoft Teams client.
+            - `[WebUrl <String>]`: A hyperlink that goes to the team in the Microsoft Teams client.
-This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
+It is the URL you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.
           - `[Theme <String>]`: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red.